-First, open the Interlinear Options menu, which is found at the small arrow next to the Interlinears icon, in any of the major Bible translations in Logos, and select Strong’s Numbers under Inline Reverse Interlinear.
+First, open the Interlinear Options menu by clicking the small arrow next to the Interlinears icon in any of the major Bible translations in Logos.
+Then, select Strong’s Numbers under Inline Reverse Interlinear.

 Immediately you will see the layout of your Bible change, with a series of 3- or 4-digit numbers beneath almost every word.
 Here is an example from Ephesians 2 in the ESV:

 As a quick example, hovering over the number 4161 underneath “workmanship” in Ephesians 2:10, shows a preview of the entry for that word in TDNT.
 Click the number 4161 to open TDNT to the appropriate location.
 But if we choose another number in the same verse, such as 2070 for “are”, Logos opens the DBL Greek.
-If you wish to open other resources, such as BDAG or the Lexham Theological Workbook, for example, then simply prioritize those instead.
+If you wish to open other resources, such as Vine’s Complete Expository Dictionary of Old and New Testament Words or Mounce's Complete Expository Dictionary of Old and New Testament Words, for example, then simply prioritize those instead.

 Reverse Interlinear Pane

-The second option to access Strong’s is through the Reverse Interlinear Plane, again accessed under Interlinear Options.
+The second option to access Strong’s is through the Reverse Interlinear Pane, again accessed under Interlinear Options.
 This will open a pane at the bottom of your chosen Bible that displays highly organized information for any word that you click.
-So if we click the word “workmanship” in Ephesians 2:10, the panel entries all change accordingly, including Strong’s:
+So if we click the word “workmanship” in Ephesians 2:10, the panel entries all change accordingly, including Strong’s.

 The third way to search Strong’s numbers is through the Context Menu.
 To do this: